bradsimantel/cardboard/readme.md

 - [ ] Add, rename, or remove boards
 - [ ] Subtasks as checkboxes
 - [ ] Use pragmatic drag and drop: https://atlassian.design/components/pragmatic-drag-and-drop/core-package/

+how do methods work? post vs get? is there middleware? esbuild development db? are migrations run on pages deploy, or only manually?